20steps/alexa/README.md

 Usage:
 * First register at the <a href="https://alexa.20steps.de">20steps Alexa Website</a>.
-* Configure the skill e.g. by entering the API Key of your UptimeRobot account.
+* Configure the skill by entering the API Key of your UptimeRobot account et als.
 * Connect the previously registered account in the Alexa App.

 TODO: